Facebook Newsfeed Limit Hoax: How It Works

 There is no week without encountering a new hoax on Facebook.
 It is the case again.
-The last scam which is going around these days could be called the Facebook Newsfeed Limit.
+The last scam which is going around could be called the Facebook Newsfeed Limit.
 It comes as a post that’s being shared online by unsuspecting users.
 The message arguably comes as an official announcement from the Facebook headquarters (or reposts from other users), informing that the platform’s algorithm is now limiting your newsfeed to a group of only 25 friends.
+The number could vary.

+Here is how it works.
 To fix the algorithm’s selective behavior, Facebook users are encouraged to copy and paste the text of the deceptive post onto their timeline.
 As many people want their posts to be seen by everyone, there is no surprise that they all want to bypass the system.
-Therefore, they do what the scammers are asking – without proper research.
+Therefore, they do what the tricksters are asking: sharing fake information.